CISecurity/ControlsAssessmentSpecification/control-2/control-2.7.rst

 * M3 = List of endpoints without whitelisting capabilities installed
 * M4 = List of endpoints with appropriately configured whitelisting capabilities
 * M5 = List of endpoints with inappropriately configured whitelisting capabilities
-* M6 = The number of endpoints capable of leveraging whitelisting technology (count of M1)
+* M6 = Count of endpoints capable of leveraging whitelisting technology (count of M1)
-* M7 = The number of endpoints with whitelisting capabilities installed (count of M2)
+* M7 = Count of endpoints with whitelisting capabilities installed (count of M2)
 * M8 = The number of endpoints without whitelisting capabilities installed (count of M3)
-* M9 = The number of endpoints with appropriately configured whitelisting capabilities (count of M4)
+* M9 = Count of endpoints with appropriately configured whitelisting capabilities (count of M4)
-* M10 = The number of endpoints with inappropriately configured whitelisting capabilities (count of M5)
+* M10 = Count of endpoints with inappropriately configured whitelisting capabilities (count of M5)

 Metrics